andrefelipe/vite-php-setup/README.md

 So make sure Vite dev started at http://localhost:3000

 Currently haven't thought of a way to overcome this.
 It's rare and some solutions would polute our vite.config anyway.

+### Tips for multiple entries

+You may find the need to handle multiple entries, for example, one js/css for the backend and another js/css for frontend.
+For that, it depends directly on how you want to organize your code.

+So you can have:

+- Completely separeted Vite setups, with different dependencies, different configs and problably even different teams developing each part.
+- A single and shared Vite setup, outputing different files in separated build steps.

+For the former it should be self explanatory.
+For the later, you can have a look into [this setup](https://github.com/wp-bond/boilerplate/blob/master/app/themes/boilerplate/package.json).